Bhasmasura: Legend

 While Bhasmasura is a character who does not appear in the Puranas, his story is mentioned in regional literature.
 The asura is stated to have been born of the bhasma dust (ashes) on the body of Shiva.
 Pleased at the great devotion of the demon towards him, Shiva agreed to grant a boon of his choice.
 Bhasmasura sought the power to burn to ashes anybody on whose head he placed his hand.
 Shiva granted this to him.
-Bhasmasura became arrogant with the boon, and is stated to have become a nightmare to the whole world.
+Bhasmasura became arrogant with the boon, and he want to test his boon by putting his hand on Lord Shiva.
 Vishnu assumed the form of the ravishing Mohini, an attractive dancer, who allured him with her charm, and initiated a dance called the Muktanṛtya.
 During the course of this dance, Bhasmasura was forced to place his hand on his own head.
 The moment his hand touched his head, he was burnt to ashes.

 Dance

 Based on the popular story, the dancers take different postures leading to them ultimately revolving both their hands on their heads.
 The dancer enacting Bhasmasura is placed at the end of row and he is the last dancer to revolve his hands over his head.